Yumene Connect

 Yumene Connect (ゆめねこねくと, Yumene Konekuto) is a Japanese manga series written and illustrated by Kō Sawada.
-It began serialization in Kodansha's Weekly Shōnen Magazine in September 2024, and has been compiled into five volumes as of September 2025.
+It began serialization in Kodansha's Weekly Shōnen Magazine in September 2024, and has been compiled into nine volumes as of July 2026.

 Plot

 The series follows Yūhi Takamiya, a first-year high school student and a loner.
 Having missed his entire first week of school due to a sudden illness, he becomes conscious of the fact that he has been unable to make any friends.
 Suddenly, an alien named Nano arrives after hearing his plight and aims to help him.
 However, this only leads to lewd hijinks affecting him and those around him.
 Nano, together with an alien lifeform named Nyoru Puppu Panpippi, comes to live with Yūhi.